SimmsRyan97/PlayTime/README.md

 - **Webhooks for Discord Chat Messages**: Integration with DiscordSRV and Essentials for even more connectivity!
 - **MySQL Database**: Allow servers to use a MySQL database to store userdata

+## Donations
+All donations are greatly appreciated but these are not mandatory whatsoever.
+Donate [here](https://www.paypal.com/donate/?hosted_button_id=LY743CZEZXEVL)

 ---

 Enjoy your playtime, and happy gaming! 🎉